 The Office of Off-Campus Life advises and supports students living, or interested in living, off-campus.
 We educate students about leases, utilities, minimum housing codes, zoning ordinances, landlord tenant-relationships, and safety and security.
+The office conducts orientation and continuous education about the rights and responsibilities associated with living off-campus, advises the Off-Campus Student Association, and serves as a liaison to neighbors and community leaders.

 Providence College freshmen, sophomores, and juniors are required to reside on-campus.
 It is college policy that any student wishing to live off-campus must have permission from the Office of Residence Life.
 Students may obtain permission if they will be in their senior year.
 Graduate students, married students, and local students living with their parents (commuters) are exempted from the permission requirement.